Correlation trading

-In finance, correlation trading is a strategy in which the investor gets exposure to the average correlation of an index.
+In finance, correlation trading is a strategy in which the investor gets exposure to the average correlation of an index or an FX cross-currency pair.

 The key to correlation trading is being able to predict when future realized correlation amongst the stocks of a particular index will be greater or less than the "implied" correlation level derived from derivatives on the index and its single stocks.
-One observation related to correlation trading is the principle of diversification, which implies that the volatility of a portfolio of securities is less than (or equal to) the average volatility of all the securities in that portfolio (This has nothing to do with Modern Portfolio Theory and follows from Statistics 101, definition of portfolio variance).
+One observation related to correlation trading is the principle of diversification, which implies that the volatility of a portfolio of securities is less than (or equal to) the average volatility of all the securities in that portfolio.
 The lower the correlation amongst the individual securities, the lower the overall volatility of the entire portfolio.
 This is due to the way in which variances behave when summing correlated random variables.